1. Introduction

 4.2.1 Option 1: System Extension

-As we have integrated with the existing authentication system, session creation and storage are managed by it.
+As we have integrated with the existing authentication system, access token creation and storage are managed by it.
 Therefore, after a successful passkey login, we need to hand over to the existing authentication system to complete the login:

 onComplete: (signedPasskeyData, clientState) => {